abdul-ak413/wordpress-demo/README.md

 __Log out of all three servers and log back in to see these changes take effect__

 __On all nodes, set up Docker Engine and containerd.
-You will need to load some kernel modules and modify some system settings as part of this process:__
+Load some kernel modules and modify some system settings as part of this process:__

 cat <<EOF | sudo tee /etc/modules-load.d/k8s.conf